 We produce sugar by refining raw sugar from sugar cane at a number of our production sites in the Sugar segment.
-We procure this raw sugar from traders from least developed countries ( LDC ), or from Brazil.
-We have been a member of Bonsucro since 2014 so as to be able to ensure sustainability along the supply chain for our raw sugar intermediary product as well.
-This enables us to acquire raw sugar from sugar cane certified in line with Bonsucro 's sustainability criteria.
+We procure this raw sugar from traders from least developed countries (LDC), or from Brazil.

 The water we require during production is brought in part to the factory with the sugar beet.
-Sugar beet is made up of approximately 75% water, which needs to be separated from the sugar during the production process.
+Sugar beet is made up of approx. 75 % water, which needs to be separated from the sugar during the production process.
 This water is used both for extracting the sugar from the beet pulp and for transporting and cleaning the beet.
 The water is cleaned and reused time and again.
 Overall, a sugar factory discharges more water than it withdraws and thus has a negative water consumption balance.

 On-site or external waste water treatment plants ensure that the waste water produced is treated in an environmentally sensitive way in accordance with local thresholds.